machinetranslate/machinetranslate.org/README.md

+# The open guide to machine translation

+**Machine Translate** is the open guide to machine translation, from history to research to business.

 ---
-description: The open guide to machine translation
----

-# Machine Translate

-Machine Translate is the open guide to machine translation, from history to research to business.

 ## Community